tanloc04/anphuong.web/README.md

 ---

-## Upcoming Features (Phase 2 Roadmap)
+## Upcoming Features (Phase 3 Roadmap)

-* Integration with backend RESTful APIs for dynamic data fetching.
+* Fix any error that user tested on the deployment.
-* Implementation of global state management Redux/Recoil.
+* Further UI/UX refinements, animation enhancements, and performance optimization.
-* Further UI/UX refinements and performance optimization.
+* Implement responsive UI/UX on any devices like: mobile, tablet.

 ## Related Resources